Lumitani-pixel/altoclef/README.md

 A client side bot that tries to beat Minecraft on its own...

 **This fork is still under development and is nowhere near perfect, if you have any questions, suggestions, ideas or find a bug don't hesitate to reach out!
-You can use the [issues](https://github.com/MiranCZ/altoclef/issues).
+You can use the [issues](https://github.com/Lumitani-pixel/altoclef/issues).
 Or contact me on discord!**

 Became [the first bot to beat Minecraft fully autonomously](https://youtu.be/baAa6s8tahA) on May 24, 2021.

 **Join the [Discord Server](https://discord.gg/JdFP4Kqdqc)** for discussions/updates/goofs & gaffs

 ## About this fork
 This fork aims to improve AltoClef by fixing a lot of bugs and optimizing some things.
-The main focus is optimizing the `MarvionBeatMinecraftTask` (I will just refer to it as `BeatMinecraftTask`) from [Marvion's fork](https://github.com/MarvionKirito/altoclef).
+The main focus is optimizing the `BeatGameTask` (I will just refer to it as `BeatMinecraftTask`) from [MiranCZ's fork](https://github.com/MiranCZ/altoclef).

-Because I rewrote a good portion of the `BeatMinecraftTask` a lot of the config settings don't work.
-Although I plan to implement configs in the future of course.

 ## The preprocessor
-I am currently using the [replay mod preprocessor](https://github.com/ReplayMod/preprocessor) to keep the mod updated across multiple versions at the same time.
+MiranCZ used the [replay mod preprocessor](https://github.com/ReplayMod/preprocessor) to keep the mod updated across multiple versions at the same time.

 ### Versions
 Thanks to that, the mod is currently available on **fabric** for (basically) all versions between `1.21.1` and `1.16.5` (inclusive).